About SDSL | Publications

 News and Press Releases

-- South Dakota public libraries recognized for accreditation efforts
+- South Dakota public libraries receive accreditation

 The State Library produces an online newsletter, with eleven issues a year.
 Columns include "Library Development", "Trends and More", and "Why Didn't I Think of That?".
 This newsletter is also available with an RSS feed.